-Plugins influence the system by creating handlers (callables such as functions and methods) and registering them to handle two types of events: Elgg Events and Plugin Hooks.
+Plugins influence the system by creating handlers (callables such as functions and methods) and registering them to handle the events.

 When an event is triggered, a set of handlers is executed in order of priority.
 Each handler is passed arguments and has a chance to influence the process.
 After execution, the "trigger" function returns a value based on the behavior of the handlers.